mr4909/databookR/README.md

 # databookR

-**databookR** is an R package that provides tools for criminal justice data analysis, offering a range of functions to simplify and enhance data-driven insights in this field.
+**databookR** is an R package that simplifies the process of generating comprehensive, publication-ready summaries of datasets by creating detailed codebooks.
+It combines variable metadata, descriptive statistics, and insights into missing data, unique values, and categorical distributions, all presented in a clean, organized format.
+Designed for data analysts, researchers, and policymakers, databookR helps document datasets effortlessly.

 ## Installation